 The simple search is the search box that you find at the top of Alvin's main page.
 It allows you to do a free text search of Alvin in its entirety.
 It is also possible to narrow your simple search to specific resource types through specifying which type you want to search for in the drop down menu on the left side of the search box.

 After performing a simple or extended search you will arrive at the search result page showing all the resources that matches your specified search.
-If you want, you may limit your results further through chosing one or more of the many filters that show up in the column left of the search result list.
+If you want, you may limit your results further by chosing one or more of the many filters that show up in the column to the left of the search result list.
 There are several types of filter to chose from.
 If you, as an example, are only interested in search results from a specific member of Alvin, you may click that members name under the filter Archive institution.